wwwaiyan/terraform-aws-vpc/README.md

 ```
 we can check terraform state with `terraform state list` command

-In this case, it will create eks cluster with root module
+In this case, VPC and Subnets are created using the root module, which includes the following resources:
 ✔️ Created 2 VPC
 ✔️ Created 2 Public Subnets with IGW in each vpc
 ✔️ Created 2 Private Subnets with NAT Gateway in each vpc